reanahub/docs.reana.io/docs/administration/configuration/configuring-cluster-ingress/index.md

 You may be interested in placing a (reverse) proxy service in front of REANA.
 This requires additional configuration to make REANA work correctly.

-Let us consider a setup in which HAProxy proxy handles connections to REANA:
+Let us consider a setup in which HAProxy handles connections to REANA:

 ```text
           +-----------+    +---------+